sass/sass/doc-src/SASS_REFERENCE.md

 Use `sass --help` for full documentation.

 Using Sass in Ruby code is very simple.
-After installing the Haml gem, you can use it by running `require "sass"` and using {Sass::Engine} like so:
+After installing the Sass gem, you can use it by running `require "sass"` and using {Sass::Engine} like so: